GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Evaluation

-\textbf{Performance Evaluation.} \autoref{tab:errorcombined}, and~\ref{tab:tensorIR} quantitatively summarize the comparison for the three datasets.
-In general, GAINS yields more accurate albedo maps and relighting across both TensorIR and Synthetic4Relight compared to all prior methods.
-Additionally, we demonstrate that our roughness estimations also surpass current methods.
+\textbf{Performance Evaluation.} \autoref{tab:errorcombined}, and~\ref{tab:tensorIR} quantitatively summarize evaluation on the three datasets.
+In general, GAINS yields more accurate albedo maps and relighting across both Shiny Blender and Synthetic4Relight compared to all prior methods.
 Furthermore, GAINS achieves overall better results for NVS than all competing methods.
 However, error metrics do not always capture important visual differences.
 Therefore, we also provide qualitative comparisons in~\autoref{fig:teaser}, \ref{fig:main_result}, and~\ref{fig:syn4s_exp}.
-From the qualitative comparison, especially on the real-world Ref-Real dataset (\autoref{fig:teaser} and \ref{fig:main_result}), we note less baking of specular reflections, and generally more accurate relighting results, \eg, the reflections of the ground (missing for Ref-GS) and the sky (baking of captured reflection for both Ref-GS and GI-GS) on the ball in~\autoref{fig:teaser}.
-Furthermore, while GI-GS almost slightly competes in NVS against our method, we observe that it produces less accurate shape and normals (\eg, the noisy normals on the car in the sedan scene in~\autoref{fig:main_result}), indicating that the GI-GS NVS performance is mainly due to overfitting.
+From the qualitative comparison, especially on the real-world Ref-Real dataset (\autoref{fig:teaser} and \ref{fig:main_result}), we note less baking of specular reflections, and generally more accurate relighting results, \eg, the reflections of the ground (missing for Ref-Gaussian) and the sky (baking of captured reflection for both Ref-Gaussian and GI-GS) on the ball in~\autoref{fig:teaser}.
+While GI-GS is the 2nd best method in NVS, we observe that it produces less accurate shape and normals (\eg, the noisy normals on the car in the sedan scene in~\autoref{fig:main_result}), indicating that the GI-GS NVS performance is mainly due to overfitting.
 As shown in~\autoref{fig:syn4s_exp}, our method demonstrates a clear advantage in material estimation under sparse-view settings.
-While Ref-GS suffers from floaters and GI-GS typically recovers reasonable geometry but fails to produce accurate or stable albedo and roughness maps, our approach, supported by learning-based priors, delivers consistently superior NVS quality as well as more reliable albedo and roughness estimations across all scenes.
+While Ref-Gaussian suffers from floaters and GI-GS typically recovers reasonable geometry but fails to produce accurate or stable albedo and roughness maps, our approach, supported by learning-based priors, delivers consistently superior NVS quality and more reliable albedo, roughness, and relighting estimations across all scenes.

+\textbf{Evidence of Directional Relighting} In \autoref{fig:dir_shading}, we provide qualitative results under a novel environment map.
+Specifically, (a) compares our relit rendering against the ground truth along with the corresponding error map, while (b) visualizes diffuse directional shading evidence by rotating the environment map by $90^\circ$.
+These results highlight our method's ability to accurately reproduce both specular highlights and diffuse directional shading under novel illumination.